sdcastillo/PA-R-Study-Manual/docs/03-data-manipulation.md

 About two hours in this exam will be spent just on data manipulation.
 Putting in extra practice in this area is garanteed to give you a better score because it will free up time that you can use elsewhere.
+In addition, a common saying when building models is "garbage in means garbage out", on this exam, mistakes on the data manipulation can lead to lost points on the modeling sections.

 Suggested reading of *R for Data Science* (https://r4ds.had.co.nz/index.html):